Traditional Long-Term Care Insurance

-Life-insurance policies with LTC riders are an excellent funding source for long-term care expenses, provided your primary need is for life-insurance protection.
-These policies allow you to use part or all of the death benefit for long-term care expenses.
+Life insurance policies with LTC riders are an excellent funding source for long-term care expenses, provided your primary need is for life insurance protection.
+These policies allow you to use all the death benefit for long-term care expenses.

 If you’re concerned about qualifying medically for traditional or asset-based policies, you might find annuity-based LTC policies are a good fit.

 Joint life policies and lifetime-extension riders are also available, depending on your health or the health of the joint policyholder.

 There’s no one-size-fits-all solution to choosing long-term care coverage.
 Determining the right strategy depends on your unique set of circumstances, needs, and goals.